andrzej-jedrzejewski/devopsevaluation/QUESTIONS.md

 ![Draft of Architecture](images/ApplicationArchitecture.png?raw=true "Draft of Architecture")

 #2.
 What is cache?
 What kind of caches do you know and what are the differences between them?

+It's a temporary storage.
+It can be used to store frequently access data.

+Server (application) cache:

+a) File: cached objects in the filesystem
+b) Database (mysql): cached objects are stored in table
+c) Mamcached
+d) Redis

+User cache:

+a) WebBrowser cache, e.g graphic files (banners, buttons, icons, ad-files etc.), photographs, script files, and even HTML pages.

 #3.
 Which tool for container orchestration will you chose for the environment that consist of 10 physical nodes.
 Do the same for 100 physical nodes as well.